Native American, Indian, Indigenous? What’s the Difference? What am I?

 After providing context and an understanding of our history above, I am going to elaborate on my own identity and how this affects me as an artist.

-I am Yesą from the Occaneechi/Occoneechee band of Virginia, as well as a descendent of several other Southeastern/Eastern Woodland peoples.
-While I am part of tribal communities within the US borders, I am also a descendant of many Indigenous communities within Africa including Yoruba, Hausa, and Bantu—all of which practice the tradition of beading.
+I am Yesą, as well as a descendent of several other Southeastern/Eastern Woodland peoples.
+While I am part of communities within the US borders, I am also a descendant of many Indigenous communities within Africa including Yoruba, Hausa, and Bantu—all of which practice the tradition of beading.

 So, when you see my beadwork, you are not seeing influences from a singular culture.
 My beadwork is an artistic expression that reflects many aspects of my heritage from multiple continents and communities.
 Each piece is made with intention and is a proud representation of my ancestors and the people that made me and my identity as an Afro-Indigenous woman possible.